kylestanley1313/ffa-p1/simulation/README.md

 ## Setup

 Design files containing simulation-specific configurations are stored in `simulation/designs`.
-[Slurm](https://slurm.schedmd.com/documentation.html) bash scripts used to perform the simulations described in Stanley et. al (2024+) may be found in `slurm-scripts/`.
+[Slurm](https://slurm.schedmd.com/documentation.html) bash scripts used to perform the simulations described in Stanley et al. (2024+) may be found in `slurm-scripts/`.
 Before replicating each of the above studies, some modifications some setup is required:

 ### Accuracy Comparison